kobra140489/MES.Wiki/Frequently-Asked-Questions.md

-Here are some common questions I receive for Modular Encounters Systems and its add-on mods:
+Here are some common questions I receive for Modular Encounters Systems (MES) and its add-on mods:

+**Q: What order do I need to add MES and other Encounter Mods in the mod list?**
+A: MES and Encounter Mods utilizing it can be loaded in any order or position in your mod list.
+I do not build mods that require a specific load order, nor do I ever plan to - it adds needless complication otherwise.

 **Q: How do I decrease / increase the amount of spawns?**
 A: You can use the configuration files listed in the **Admin & Configuration** section to control many aspects of spawn timing and frequency.
 Individual spawngroups can also be blacklisted by providing the spawngroup subtypeID (ie: its name).
 The configurations cannot change the spawn rates/frequencies of encounters from specific mods (eg: making Reavers less common, etc).